-In September 2008, the A.C.O. announced the general direction that the rules will take in the next few years.
-In essence, the objectives are:
+Back in September 2008, the A.C.O. announced the general direction that the rules would take in the following years.
+In essence, the objectives were:

 - to slow all cars down for safety reasons, the aim being to limit the fastest cars to a lap time of 3mins 30secs - to create a level playing field between diesel and petrol driven cars - to maintain the speed differential between the classes - to reduce overall costs